-Prerequisite: 4 AP courses over 4 years and scoring a 3 or

-higher on the corresponding AP exams

-Open to: 11, 12 Credit: 2 FW each year
+Prerequisite: 4 AP courses over 4 years and scoring a 3 or higher on the corresponding AP exams Open to: 10, 11, 12 Credit: 2 FW each year

-This is a program that would allow students the opportunity to earn an AP diploma.
-It is intended to challenge students with opportunities to employ critical thinking, creativity, research and collaboration through both seminar and research courses.
-In order to earn the diploma, students enroll in Seminar their sophomore or junior year and Research their senior year and score a 3 or higher on the accompanying exams.
-In addition, students are required to take four other AP courses and score a 3 or higher on each exam.
-There is no required sequence or restrictions on the additional AP courses students select.
-Students can earn an AP Capstone Certificate by taking Seminar and Research and score a 3 or higher on the corresponding exams but do not meet the requirements for the other four AP courses.
+This is a program that would allow students the opportunity to earn an AP Diploma.
+It is intended to challenge students with opportunities to employ critical thinking, creativity, research and collaboration through both Seminar and Research courses.
+In order to earn the diploma, students enroll in Seminar their sophomore or junior year and Research their junior or senior year and score a 3 or higher on the accompanying exams.
+In addition, students are required to score a 3 or higher on 4 other AP exams.
+There is no required sequence or restrictions on the additional AP exams or courses students select.
+Students who do not meet the requirements of scoring a 3 or higher on 4 other exams can earn an AP Capstone Certificate by taking Seminar and Research and scoring a 3 or higher on the corresponding exams.
+Click here to learn more about the AP Capstone Diploma Program.

-AP SEMINAR (year 1)

-Open to: 10 and 11 Credit: 2 FW
+AP Seminar (year 1) Classification: AP Prerequisite: None Open to: 10 and 11 Credit: 2 FW

-AP Seminar is the first of two courses in the AP CapstoneTM program.
-Based on the AP Capstone Seminar curriculum, students will think critically, creatively, research, explore, pose solutions, develop arguments, collaborate, and communicate using various media.
-Students will explore real-world issues through a cross-curricular lens and consider multiple points of view to develop deep understanding of complex issues as they make connections between these issues and their own lives.
-Students will be prepared for both the internal and external assessments (written and oral) for the AP Capstone Seminar.
-Successful completion of this course satisfies the junior requirements of two English credits.
+AP Seminar is the first of two courses in the AP Capstone[TM] program.
+Based on the AP Capstone Seminar curriculum, students will think critically and creatively, research, explore, pose solutions, develop arguments, collaborate, and communicate using various media.
+Students will explore real-world issues through a cross-curricular lens and consider multiple points of view to develop deep understandings of complex issues as they make connections between these issues and their own lives.
+Students will complete both internal and external assessments (written and oral) as a part of the AP Capstone Seminar exam.
+Click here to learn more about AP Seminar.

-AP CAPSTONE RESEARCH (year 2)
+AP Capstone Research (year 2)

-Capstone Seminar Open to: 11 and 12 Credit: 2 FW
+Classification: AP Prerequisite: AP Seminar Open to: 11 and 12 Credit: 2 FW

-AP Research is the second course in the AP CapstoneTM program.
+AP Research is the second course in the AP Capstone[TM] program.
 AP Seminar is a prerequisite for AP Research.
-AP Research allows students to deeply explore an academic topic,problem, or issue of individual interest.
-Through this exploration,students design, plan, and conduct a yearlong mentored, research-based investigation to address a research question.
+AP Research allows students to deeply explore an academic topic, problem, or issue of individual interest.
+Through this exploration, students design, plan, and conduct a year-long mentored, research-based investigation to address a research question.
 In the AP Research course, students further their skills acquired in the AP Seminar course by understanding research methods; employing ethical research practices; and accessing, analyzing, and synthesizing information as they address a research question.
-The course culminates in an academic thesis paper of approximately 5,000 words and a presentation, performance, or exhibition with an oral defense.
-Successful completion of this course satisfies the senior requirements of two English credits.
+The course culminates in an academic thesis paper of approximately 4,000-5,000 words and a presentation with an oral defense.
+Click here to learn more about AP Research.